-A form of harassment on the basis of sex.
-To be a violation of Policy 1065, the conduct must be based on power differentials ("quid pro quo") or create a hostile environment.
-Sexual Misconduct may be committed by any person upon any other person regardless of the sex, sexual orientation, gender, and/or gender identity of those involved.
-Sexual misconduct includes any of the following:
+Additionally, conduct can also be a violation of Policy 1065, if the conduct is based on power differentials ("quid pro quo") or is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive, that it effectively denies a person equal access to the university's education program or activity.
+Sexual Harassment may be committed by any person upon any other person regardless of the sex, sexual orientation, gender, and/or gender identity of those involved.

-- 1. Sexual Harassment: Unwanted conduct on the basis of sex, sexual orientation, gender or gender identity, whether actual or perceived.
-This includes, but is not limited to: - Attempting to coerce an unwilling person into a sexual relationship; - Dating or Domestic Violence, as defined in University policy; - Repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation; - Punishing a refusal to comply with a sexual request; - Conditioning a benefit on submitting to sexual advances; - Stalking, as defined in University policy, on the basis of sex or gender; - Bullying someone on the basis of sex or gender.
+1. Unwelcome conduct, may include, but is not limited to: :

+- Attempting to coerce an unwilling person into a sexual relationship; - Repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation; - Punishing a refusal to comply with a sexual request; - Conditioning a benefit on submitting to sexual advances;

+- Bullying someone on the basis of sex or gender.
 This includes bullying someone for exhibiting what is perceived as a stereotypical characteristic for their sex, or for failing to conform to stereotypical notions of masculinity and femininity.
-This may include repeated use of degrading words, gestures, or sounds to describe a person. - 2.
-Non-consensual sexual contact (or attempts thereof): Any intentional non-penetrating sexual contact, whether with a body part or a foreign object, by one person upon another, performed without consent.
-Examples of sexual contact include: - Contact with the breasts, buttocks, groin, or genitals, or touching of another with any of these body parts; - Making a person touch themselves or another person with or on the breasts, buttocks, groin, or genitals; and - Bodily contact in a sexual manner, though not involving contact with breasts, buttocks, groin, genitals, mouth, or other orifice. - 3.
-Non-consensual sexual intercourse (or attempts thereof): Vaginal or anal penetration by a penis, object, tongue or finger or mouth to genital or anal contact, no matter how slight the penetration or contact, in which one party has not given consent, whether or not it is performed through force. - 4.
-Sexual Exploitation: Non-consensual or abusive sexual behavior which does not fit within one of the other sexual misconduct definitions.
-Examples of sexual exploitation include, but are not limited to: - Invasion of sexual privacy; - Prostituting of a member of the University community; - Non-consensual recording of any form of a sexual activity; - Duplication, distribution, or publication of a consensually made recording of a sexual activity without the consent of all parties involved in the recorded sexual act; - Going beyond the boundaries of consent, including letting someone else watch a consensual sex act while hiding; - Knowingly viewing, photographing, or filming another person without that person's knowledge and consent, while the person being viewed, photographed, or filmed person is in a place where there is a reasonable expectation of privacy - Knowingly transmitting a sexually transmitted infection to a member of the University community; or; - Exposing one's genitals or inducing another to expose their genitals in non-consensual circumstances.
+This may include repeated use of degrading words, gestures, or sounds to describe a person. - Sexual Exploitation: non-consensual or abusive sexual behavior which does not fit within one of the other sexual misconduct definitions.
+Examples of sexual exploitation include, but are not limited to: - (a) Invasion of sexual privacy; - (b) Prostituting of a member of the University community; - (c) Non-consensual recording of any form of a sexual activity; - (d) Duplication, distribution, or publication of a consensually made recording of a sexual activity without the consent of all parties involved in the recorded sexual act; - (e) Going beyond the boundaries of consent, including letting someone else watch a consensual sex act while hiding; - (f) Knowingly viewing, photographing, or filming another person without that person's knowledge and consent, while the person being viewed, photographed, or filmed person is in a place where there is a reasonable expectation of privacy - (g) Knowingly transmitting a sexually transmitted infection to a member of the University community; or; - (h) Exposing one's genitals or inducing another to expose their genitals in non-consensual circumstances.